-SMOKING, VAPING AND OTHER TOBACCO USE ON SCHOOL PREMISES
+SMOKING AND OTHER TOBACCO USE ON SCHOOL PREMISES

-Due to the health hazards associated with smoking, and in accordance with federal and state law, the Board of Education prohibits smoking (the burning of a lighted cigar, cigarette, pipe or any other matter or substance which contains tobacco, cannabis or cannabinoid hemp) and all other tobacco use, and use of an electronic cigarette or e-cigarette, in all school district buildings, on school grounds, and in any vehicle used to transport children or personnel.
-Smoking or tobacco use and vaping is also prohibited within 100 feet of all school entrances, exits and outdoor areas, except where that is a residence or residential property.
-"Electronic cigarette" or "e-cigarette" means an electronic device that delivers vapor which is inhaled by an individual user (including vaporizers, vapor pipes, and vape pens), and includes any refill, cartridge and any other component of such a device.
-Additionally, ingesting cannabis or concentrated cannabis products is prohibited on school grounds and on school buses.
-This policy does not apply to lawful medical cannabis use in compliance with state law and regulation for those who are properly certified and registered; however, state regulations do not permit smoking or vaporizing medical cannabis where smoking and vaping are prohibited by law.
+Due to the health hazards associated with smoking, and in accordance with federal and state law, the Board of Education prohibits smoking and all other tobacco use in all school district buildings, on school grounds, and in any vehicle used to transport children or personnel.
+Smoking or tobacco use is also prohibited within 100 feet of all school entrances, exits and outdoor areas, except where that is a residence or residential property.
+The Board also prohibits the use of e-cigarettes in these locations.

-The district's smoking policy will be prominently posted in each building, at designated outdoor locations on school premises (e.g., athletic fields) and in all district vehicles.
-The Board designates the Superintendent of Schools or designee as agent responsible for informing individuals smoking cigarettes or e-cigarettes, or using tobacco, cannabis or cannabinoid hemp unlawfully that they are in violation of Article 13-E of the Public Health Law and/or Section 409 of the Education Law and/or the federal Pro-Children Acts of 1994 and 2001.
-Persons in violation of this policy will be asked to stop.
-Students and staff may be subject to consequences outlined in the Code of Conduct, and visitors or contractors may be asked to leave school property.
+The district's smoking policy shall be prominently posted in each building, at designated outdoor locations on school premises (e.g. athletic fields) and in all district vehicles.
+The Board designates the Superintendent of Schools or his/her designee as agent responsible for informing individuals smoking or using tobacco unlawfully that they are in violation of Article 13-E of the Public Health Law and/or Section 409 of the Education Law and/or the federal Pro-Children Acts of 1994 and 2001.
+Persons using e-cigarettes in violation of this policy will be asked to stop or leave school property.